Fixed and Market Pricing for Cloud Services: Proof of Theorem

-This follows immediately from Steps $2a$-$2c$.
-A job from class $1$ with waiting cost $c$ participates in the spot market if and only if $c \leq c_1(p)$; it participates in PAYG if $c_1(p) \leq c \leq \mu v_1 - p$.
-A job from class $2$ with waiting cost $c$ participates in the spot market if and only if $c \leq c_2(p)$; it never participates in PAYG.
+This gives the desired equilibrium characterization.
+A job from class $j < i$ with waiting cost $c$ participates in the spot market if and only if $c \leq c_j(p)$; it participates in PAYG if $c_j(p) \leq c \leq \mu v_j - p$.
+A job from class $j \geq i$ with waiting cost $c$ participates in the spot market if and only if $c \leq c_j(p)$; it never participates in PAYG.